MenendezON/WP-To-Do-list/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project, don't hesitate to give me a start(⭐️)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank the reviewers and the users of stackoverflow.com who help me going through when I struggled.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>